 - Any individual with a history of sensitivity to Revia or any other components of this product.
 It is not known if there is any cross-sensitivity with naloxone or the phenanthrene containing opioids.

-Patients should be warned of the risk of hepatic injury and advised to stop the use of Revia and seek medical attention if they experience symptoms of acute hepatitis.
+Patients should be warned of the risk of hepatic injury and advised to seek medical attention if they experience symptoms of acute hepatitis.
 Use of Revia should be discontinued in the event of symptoms and/or signs of acute hepatitis.

 Ultra Rapid Opioid Withdrawal